fivdi/spi-device/README.md

 - chipSelectChange - optional boolean, true to deselect device before starting the next transfer

-Note that although both sendBuffer and receiveBuffer are optional, at least one one of them must be specified.

 ### Configuration options

+Device configuration options can be optionally specified when a device is opened with the `open` or `openSync` methods.
+They can also be specified at a later point with the `setOptions` or `setOptionsSync` methods.
+When calling these methods, only the options that need to be set need to be specified in the options object passed to those methods.
+All options are optional and the appropriate defaults will be used for options that are not specified.

+The options supported varies from system to system and will depend on the device drivers used on those systems.

+Configurations options can be read with the `getOptions` and `getOptionsSync` methods.

 - mode - number, 2-bit, MODE0, MODE1, MODE2, or MODE3, default MODE0
 - chipSelectHigh - boolean, true for active high chip select, default false
-- lsbFirst - boolean, true least significant bit first transfer, default false
+- lsbFirst - boolean, true for least significant bit first transfer, default false
 - threeWire - boolean, true for shared MISO/MOSI signals, default false
 - loopback - boolean, true for loopback mode, default false
 - noChipSelect - boolean, true for 1 device per bus, no chip select, default